 We offer the following suggestions for finding a mentor at FCRH.

-- Visit the associate chair of the department in which you are interested in doing research—he/she can often make great faculty referrals.
+- Visit the associate chair of the department in which you are interested in doing research—they can often make great faculty referrals.

-- Talk to one of your professors after class about either his/her or their colleagues’ research.
+- Talk to one of your professors after class about either their or their colleagues’ research.
 Students strongly encourage this!

 - Review department webpages; many of these describe faculty research interests.
 Our faculty loves talking about their research, so they will welcome you inquiring!